Cristianetaniguti/poly_containers/README.md

 **Linux users:** use the following instructions to [Install Docker on Ubuntu](https://docs.docker.com/engine/install/ubuntu/), or find your distribution [here](https://docs.docker.com/engine/install/).

-**Windows users:** download the [Docker Desktop Installer for Windows](https://desktop.docker.com/win/stable/Docker%20Desktop%20Installer.exe) and follow the [Installation instructions for Windows](https://docs.docker.com/docker-for-windows/install/).

 **Mac users:** download the [Docker Desktop Installer for Mac](https://desktop.docker.com/mac/stable/Docker.dmg) and follow the [Installation instructions for Mac](https://docs.docker.com/docker-for-mac/install/).

+**Windows users:** first, [install and configure Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps) (steps 1-5 only).
+Then, download the [Docker Desktop Installer for Windows](https://desktop.docker.com/win/stable/Docker%20Desktop%20Installer.exe) and run it.
+Once the installation finishes, you will be able to open a Windows Powershell terminal and run the commands under the `Running instructions` sessions below.
+If you have any problem, please follow the [Installation instructions for Windows](https://docs.docker.com/docker-for-windows/install/) or ask for help on our Slack Channel.

 **Cluster users**: most computing clusters already have Docker or Singularity installed - you can jump to the next session, download, and run the images.
 If your cluster does not have any image rendering system, please contact your system administrator.
 This [information](https://singularity.lbl.gov/install-request) may help you to elaborate a request.

 Docker requires administrator permissions to run.
-If you do not have these permissions you can use [singularity](https://singularity.lbl.gov/).
-You can access [here](https://singularity.lbl.gov/docs-docker) some instructions about how to use docker images with singularity.
+If you do not have these permissions, you can use [Singularity](https://singularity.lbl.gov/).
+[Here are](https://singularity.lbl.gov/docs-docker) some instructions about how to use Docker images with Singularity.

 ## Docker useful commands